 In June 2018, The College Board, ACT, and NCAA released an updated concordance between SAT and ACT scores.
 College admissions officers use the Concordance to compare SAT and ACT scores of different applicants.
-School counselors and families might use concordance tables in two ways:
+School counselors and families might use concordance tables in a number of ways:

 - The concordance table allows students to compare scores from taking practice ACT and SAT tests to focus their test prep on one test or the other.

-- PSAT score is often a good indicator of a potential SAT score.
-Use the same SAT score to compare with ACT scores.
+- A PSAT score is good indicator of a potential SAT score, so students can use their PSAT scores to compare with ACT scores.